gzur/devenv/README.md

   * Persist installed packages, configuration and bash history for later.
   * Automatically mount your project into the environment.
   * Automatically discover previously built/modified enviroments (based on project path)
-  * Specify what base docker image to build environments on top off..
+  * Specify what base docker image to build environments.

 # Quickstart